 In order to succeed in adulthood, kids need to learn ways for working with strong emotions and managing or processing stressful experiences.
 Music is one way that this can be explored.

 We live in complex times.
 There is a lot of information swimming around out there.
 Kids, and especially teens, need to cultivate critical thinking skills in order make safe, healthy choices that will best serve them in life.
 Music therapy can help them develop these skills through a variety of music-based experiences.

 This should go without saying, but kids need to know that their parents love them unconditionally.
-It is perfectly appropriate to not “love” all of your child’s actions or behaviors, but that shouldn’t affect the fundamental love you feel for your child.
+While it is perfectly appropriate to not “love” all of your child’s actions or behaviors, that shouldn’t affect the fundamental love you feel for your child.
 Likewise, it’s important that kids have other positive adult mentors in their lives.
 In the therapeutic relationship, unconditional love can be understood as unconditional positive regard.

 I’m beginning to see how therapy may benefit my child, but…

 How is music therapy different than my child taking music lessons?